percona/pmm/docs/using/alerting.md

 PMM includes a set of default templates with common events and expressions for alerting.
 You can also create your own templates if you need custom expressions on which to base your alert rules.

-You can check the  alert templates available for your account under **Alerting > Alert rule templats** tab.
+You can check the  alert templates available for your account under **Alerting > Alert rule templates** tab.
 PMM lists here the following types of templates:

 1) Build-in templates, available out-of-the box with PMM.
 2) Alert templates fetched from Percona Platform, according to the entitlements available for your Percona Account.